1j01/slugg/SLUGG.md

 		* used on the edges of the map
 	* wheel sparks (visual)
 	* military transport
-		* missle car (visual only... unless blown up? :boom:)
+		* missile car (visual only... unless blown up? :boom:)

 * something that forces you down
-	* like shutes and ladders!
+	* like chutes and ladders!
 LOL
 	* like a thing that lowers trains or cargo or something

 * at the start of the game, there's one level you can drop down without dying,